akilby/drug_pricing/README.md

 ## Running the Project

-**Running the scheduler**
+**Updating the database**

 To update all new data from all subreddits, run `make run`.

-More specific execution of the scheduler is also possible.
-Run `python -m src.scheduler --help` for more details.

 **Running tests**

 Run `make test` to execute all tests.

-*Note:* tests involving loading data from files will not run using code from git because sample data is not maintained in version control.
+*Note:** tests involving loading data from files will not run using code from git because sample data is not maintained in version control.

+**Additional Functionality**

+Other available functionality include:
+- Retrieve Reddit posts by subreddit and timeframe
+- Retrieve all posts from the subreddits listed in `utils.py` file since the last date in the mongo db
+- Add spacy objects to all posts in the mongo db

+Run `python -m src.__init__ --help` for more details.